 PF 814 Family Therapy.
 This course equips students with theoretical concepts and practical methods for practicing therapy with families as systems.
-Treatment methodologies are reviewed for working with families throughout the family life cycle utilizing classic family therapy models (developmental, structural/strategic, communication, experiential, transgenerational, attachment/emotional focused, and narrative/brief).
-Family therapy models are demonstrated through videotapes and role-plays.
-Systemic concepts like interpersonal patterns, homeostasis and recursion, boundaries within and around systems and sub-systems, developmental life stages, sibling position, communication styles, and intergenerational dynamics are addressed.
-The course also investigates applying family therapy theories to intervening with diverse populations.
-Family resilience, culture, ethics in family therapy, ethnicity, race, gender, class and religious beliefs are presented as essential dimensions of the counseling process.
-An additional objective of this course is to provide a framework for students to explore and understand their own family experiences and to assess how those experiences have impacted their development and may impact their clinical work.
+Treatment methodologies are reviewed for working with families throughout the family life cycle utilizing classic family therapy models.
+The course also investigates applying family therapy theories to intervening with diverse populations and provides a framework for students to explore and understand their own family experiences and to assess how those experiences have impacted their development and may impact their clinical work.